cunningt/prometheus-asb-installer/README.md

 ## Running on CDK

-Make sure to start CDK with --service-catalog
+Make sure to start CDK with --service-catalog.

 Follow the directions here to install the Ansible Service Broker: https://github.com/openshift/ansible-service-broker#deploy-an-openshift-origin-cluster-with-the-ansible-service-broker